-Calcium deposits are unappealing stains that typically develop in many homes.
+Calcium deposits are unappealing stains that develop in many homes.
 These stains form through the water with calcium salts or hard water.
-When calcium deposits build up, you need to clean and remove them.
-But how do you clean calcium deposits?
+When calcium deposits build up, it’s time to clean and remove them.
+But how do you clean and remove calcium deposits?
 Does vinegar clean calcium deposits?

 In this post, let’s find out how to remove calcium deposits in various parts of your home and some tips to prevent them.